Why is it Good to be a Sole Trader?

 According to Government statistics, in 2021, 75% of British businesses were sole traders.
 That’s around 4.2 million businesses out of a total of 5.6m. – making it by far the most popular type of business in the UK.

-In this guide, I will explore the reasons why sole trading is the most popular choice for start-up businesses in the UK, and why it might be right for you.
+Here are the reasons why sole trading is the most popular choice for start-up businesses in the UK, and why it could be right for you.

 The Advantages of Running a Sole Trader Business

 You may be surprised to learn that setting up as a sole trader is a relatively easy way of starting a business.
 It has fewer rules and regulations than other types of organisations.
-All you need to do is choose your business name, and then inform HMRC that you have decided to start a business as a self-employed sole trader, which is done via registering for Self-Assessment online.
+All you need to do is choose your business name, and then inform HMRC.
+This is done via registering for Self-Assessment online.

 You’ll be able to start trading right away unless you’re running a type of business that requires a licence to operate legally.
 If you aren’t sure about which licences you may need, you can find out using HMRC’s licence finder tool.

-In comparison, registering a limited company takes much more time and substantially more admin.
+In comparison, registering a limited company takes much more time and admin.
 The ongoing reporting requirements are much more onerous.
-As a sole trader, you’ll have to keep accurate records of sales and expenses, but this is much simpler thanks to the fact that you’re only submitting a Self-Assessment.
+As a sole trader, you’ll have to keep accurate records of sales and expenses, but this is much simpler thanks to the fact you’re only submitting a Self-Assessment.

 This means you’ll spend less time doing paperwork and hopefully more time making a profit.